 The risk of counterparty default for over the counter derivatives is minimised by applying minimum credit ratings to counterparties at the time of entering into a contract and ISDA agreements are put in place with counterparties.

 (ii) Cash and cash equivalents

-The exposure to credit risk for cash and cash equivalents is low as all counterparties have a rating of A or higher (as determined by Standard & Poor's).
+The exposure to credit risk for cash and cash equivalents is low as all counterparties have a high grade credit rating.

 (iii) Receivables for securities sold